polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/primitives.md

 There are an additional set of primitives that are assumed about a runtime built with the Substrate Runtime Module Library (SRML):

-* `Origin`: The aggregated `Origin` type used by dispatchable calls.

-* `Call`: The aggregated `Call` type.
+* `Call`: The dispatch type that can be called via an extrinsic.

+* `Origin`: Represents where a call came from.
+For example, a signed message (a transaction), an unsigned message (an inherent extrinsic), and a call from the runtime itself (a root call).

-* `Index`: Account index (aka nonce) type.
+* `Index`: An account index (aka nonce) type.
 This stores the number of previous transactions associated with a sender account.

 * `Hashing`: The hashing system (algorithm) being used in the runtime (e.g. Blake2).

-* `AccountId`: The user account identifier type for the runtime.
+* `AccountId`: The type used to identify user accounts in the runtime.

-* `Lookup`: Defines the type and conversion mechanism for referencing accounts in transactions.

-* `Event`: The aggregated event type of the runtime.
+* `Event`: The type used for events emitted by the runtime.

-* `BlockHashCount`: Maximum number of block number to block hash mappings to keep (oldest pruned first).

-* `MaximumBlockWeight`: The maximum weight of a block.

-* `MaximumBlockLength`: The maximum length of a block (in bytes).

-* `AvailableBlockRatio`: The portion of the block that is available to normal transaction.
-The rest can only be used by operational transactions.
-This can be applied to any resource limit managed by the system module, including weight and length.

-* `Version`: Get the chain's current version.
+* `Version`: A type which represents the version of the runtime.

 ## Next Steps